jiangqideng/resources/readme.md

-Some graphs used in readme,md of other repositories.
+Some graphs used in readme.md of other repositories.